c2m2/Neuro-VISOR/README.md

 A key use case of this framework is that is can rapidly accelerate scientific discovery by providing an immediate and very intuitive feedback to the user about how changes to the simulated system affect the system's behavior.
 This insight, obtained from the simple and fast models used for VISOR, can then enable the computational scientist to devise significantly more targeted (non-interactive) simulations on large-scale HPC clusters of more complex models.
 In addition, in the context of neuroscience, the immersed 3D environment provides a more intuitive way to navigate and comprehend complex neuron geometries than traditional visualizations on computer screens.

 The Neuro-VISOR software can be run in a VR version (currently only for Oculus), as well as via a desktop version (without VR headset).
-While the desktop version does not provide the 3D visualization of the VR version, it does provide most of the same interactive real-time simulation capabilities.
+While the desktop version does not provide the 3D visualization of the VR version, it does provide all of the same interactive real-time simulation capabilities.

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/ac2c4122b3174e4a8209ef2e791792b3)](https://www.codacy.com?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=c2m2/virtual-reality&amp;utm_campaign=Badge_Grade)